R. D. Burman: 1984–1994: Later career

-From 1984 onwards, Burman's career as a composer began to decline as almost all the films he composed music for in 1984 and 1985 sank without a trace with two exceptions being Ramesh Sippy's romantic musical Saagar (1985) and Rahul Rawail's actioner Arjun (1985), both of which had lyrics written by Javed Akhtar and had memorable songs like "Chehra Hai Ya Chand Khila Hai" and "Saagar Kinare" (Saagar), "Mammaiya Kero Mamma" and "Dhadkan Pal Pal Badhti Jaaye" (Arjun).
+In 1984, none of Burman's films worked, but some of his songs in these films like "Hai Mubarak Aaj Ka Din" (Boxer), "Jaane Kya Baat Hai" (Sunny), "Kaisi Lag Rahi Hoon Main" (Jhutha Sach), "Aaj Ki Raat" (Jagir) and "Maine Dil Diya" (Zameen Aasman) were well-received.
+The following year too, almost all his films sank without a trace with two exceptions being Ramesh Sippy's romantic musical Saagar (1985) and Rahul Rawail's actioner Arjun (1985), both of which did well at the box office and had memorable songs like "Chehra Hai Ya Chand Khila Hai" and "Saagar Kinare" (Saagar), "Mammaiya Kero Mamma" and "Dhadkan Pal Pal Badhti Jaaye" (Arjun), all of which were written by Javed Akhtar.
 Also the music of Saagar proved to be one of the highest-selling Bollywood albums of the decade and got him a nomination in the Best Music Director category at 33rd Filmfare Awards.